 ● The Company and its customers operate in a highly regulated industry and changes in economic conditions, laws or regulations may adversely affect our ability to lease or sell our engines or aircraft.

 ● We may experience losses and delays in connection with repossession of engines or aircraft when a lessee defaults.

-● The risk that customers or potential customers will defer significant orders for deicing equipment under contracts with GGS;
+● The risk that GGS customers will defer or reduce significant orders for deicing and other equipment;

-● The impact of any terrorist activities or protests on United States soil or abroad;
+● The impact of any terrorist activities on United States soil or abroad;

 ● The risk of injury or other damage arising from accidents involving the Company’s overnight air cargo operations, equipment or parts sold and/or services provided;

 ● The Company’s ability to manage its cost structure for operating expenses, or unanticipated capital requirements, and match them to shifting customer service requirements and production volume levels;